josh-works/josh-works.github.io/_posts/2024-05-25-parenting.md

 ## On Beauty

-I dislike the energy that old white people have, when they insert themselves into me and Eden's day to pronounce that they find her physical form appealing.
-It's _very_ strange to have grown adults continuously talking about the pleasing physical form of a child. (settler colonialism!
+I dislike the energy that some people have, when they insert themselves into me and Eden's day to pronounce that they find her physical form appealing.
+It's _very_ strange to have grown adults continuously talking about the "pleasing physical form" of a child. (settler colonialism!
 Seeing children as possessions/nationalism)

 Sometimes it's very visible that an interlocutor has an internal values system that is coherent with white/american/western/racialized beauty norms, and that they see in Eden an attribute that seems coherent with their norms, it feels like they're playing a role in supporting those beauty norms.
 Taking anyone seriously necessitates at least being able to refrain from stating objectifying statements, or trying to.